futurediffusion/fast-translator/README.md

 The application filters the response to display only the text inside the asterisks.

+Previous translations are stored in `translation_cache.json` so frequent requests are reused without contacting the API.
+A small delay is also applied between requests and the application automatically retries when the API responds with HTTP 429 errors.

 Press `Ctrl+Enter` (or `Ctrl+Return`) inside the input box to send the text for translation.
 The input field supports multiple lines so you can type longer passages.